154852/Elemental/README.md

 # Elemental
-A simple game programmed in java inspired by the game of life and Dan Balls 'Powder Game'.
+A simple game programmed in java inspired by the game of life and Dan Ball's 'Powder Game'.